-Calibration verification/validation and drift correction of long-term deployment data occurs as logger data is being uploaded to the SQUID database.
-Refer to the SWQB SOP 6.4 Datalogger and Upload for instructions for applying parameter-specific qualifier codes.
-If a parameter is within "In-Calibration Range" during the post deployment calibration verification, no LTD parameter drift correction or rejection qualifier is added to the upload spread sheet except when data are suspect due to environmental conditions not related to sensor performance.
-If a parameter post deployment check exceeds the "In-Calibration Range" but is within the "Linear Interpolation Range" drift-corrected LTD parameter qualifiers are added to the "Qualifier" column in the LTD Data Management Spreadsheet and drift calculations are applied to the parameter in the dataset.
-If a parameter's post deployment check exceeds the "Linear Interpolation Range," rejected parameter qualifiers are added to the "Qualifier" column in the LTD Data Management Spreadsheet and that data is excluded from any calculations.
-Additionally, parameter data may be rejected and qualified as such even if the logger/sonde was within in-calibration limits.
-These parameter specific rejections are applied due to burial, exposure, or anomalous or suspect data (see SWQB SOP 6.4) and the reason for the rejected data must be noted in the comments column of the uploaded .xlsx file.
-All LTD data that receives a LTD parameter qualifier (indicating drift correction or rejection) during upload will be documented in the LTD Data Validation and Verification Worksheet (Attachment A-4).
-Review the post-deployment calibration check or deployment field sheet to see if any sensors failed or required drift-corrections and confirm that validation occurred during upload by reviewing the .xlsx file and the LTD Data Management Spreadsheet for that deployment located in the archives (see Step 2).
+All LTD data that receives an LTD parameter qualifier (e.g., indicating drift correction or rejection) during upload will be documented in the LTD Data Validation and Verification Worksheet (Attachment A-4).
+Calibration verification/validation and drift correction of LTD data occurs as logger data is being uploaded to the SQUID database.
+Refer to the SWQB SOP 6.4 for LTD Data Logger QA and SQUID Upload (NMED/SWQB 2021c or most current version) for instructions for applying parameterspecific qualifier codes.
+Review the post-deployment calibration check or deployment field sheet to see if any sensors failed or required drift-corrections and confirm that validation occurred during upload by reviewing the .xlsx file and the LTD Data Management Spreadsheet for the monitoring station located in the archives (see Step 2).
 Note that the LTD Data Management Spreadsheet will contain a qualifier, comment, and drift corrected data if a correction was applied, and it may be necessary to review the raw data file in comparison to ensure that the correction was in fact applied to the dataset.
-Review the "charts" section of the LTD Data Management Spreadsheet to view rejected temperature data and to visually inspect logger data for anomalous (outliers, buried, or exposed) data to ensure these values were rejected.
-If multiple parameters were corrected or rejected, all applicable parameter qualifier codes must be listed in the "Qualifier" column of the uploaded file, and the comments must address the nature of each of these parameter qualifier codes.
-Finally, ensure that the appropriate "Assessability" code was applied to the LTD upload file (refer to the SWQB SOP 6.4 and the NMED/SWQB CALM for details regarding assessability qualifier codes and how to apply them to datasets).
+Review the LTD Data Management Spreadsheet (all applicable tabs) to view rejected data and to visually inspect logger data for anomalous (outliers, buried, or exposed) data to ensure these values were rejected.
+If multiple parameters were corrected or rejected, all applicable parameter qualifier codes must be listed in the Qualifier column of the uploaded file, and the comments must address the nature of each of these parameter qualifier codes.
+Finally, ensure that the appropriate Assessability code was applied to the LTD upload file (xlsx.), refer to the SWQB SOP 6.4 (NMED/SWQB 2021 or most current version) and the SWQB Comprehensive Assessment and Listing Methodology (NMED/SWQB 2021b or most current version) for details regarding assessability qualifier codes and how to apply them to datasets.